Last Updated on

 You need to make money, which is presumably why you have a job in the first place.

-But you also need to maintain a professional reputation.
+But you also need to maintain a professional reputation and leave on good terms.
 Potential new employers will request references, and most of the time they want your most recent or current manager to be one of them.
-If you’ve been skipping work or doing a poor job, this could be a red flag and could cost you that new job offer.
+If you’ve been skipping work or doing a poor job, this could be a red flag to a hiring manager that could cost you that new job offer.